Iswana-O/dsc-phase-1-project/README.md

 The Numbers

 I did an Analysis on the combined data sets (tmdb_movies_budgets_df(TMDB dataset) and movies_df(IMDB dataset)) seeking to answer key questions that will help Microsoft Studio make the right decisions.
-I am seeking to understand the most produced genres of movies, and the correlation between the production budgets and revenue.
+I am seeking to understand the most produced genres of movies and the correlation between the production budgets and revenue.

 In the analysis, I am also examining the impact of Release Timing on a movie's success, along with other factors like budget and release month.